Engee documentation

 try

-# freeing up temporary resources
+# release temporary resources

-engee.info("Resources are released, the model is closed")
+engee.info("Resources released, model closed")

 catch e

-engee.warning("Couldn't close the model correctly: $(e)")
+engee.warning("Failed to close the model correctly: $(e)")

 end